 At Level Two, the Superintendent or designee shall not be obligated to contact witnesses outside the time allotted for the grievance presentation.

-The Superintendent or designee shall schedule the conference within seven days after receipt of the written request.
-The Superintendent or designee shall have seven days following the conference within which to respond.
+The Superintendent or designee shall schedule the conference withing seven (7) days after receipt of the written request.
+The Superintendent or designee shall have seven (7) days following the conference within which to respond.

 Level Three